samuel-duhaime/samuel-duhaime/README.md

 # Hello, folks! <img src="assets/wave.gif" width="30px" height="30px" />

-I'm a self-taught programmer with a passion for building things.
+I'm a self-taught Web Developer with a passion for building things.
 I've been at it for over 2 years now, and along the way I started my own startup in the education sector.
 Excited to share my projects with you here on GitHub!

 ## 🚀 Projects